- 3 cups all-purpose flour

 - 1 tablespoon butter

 - In a large bowl, combine flour and salt.
 Cut in shortening until mixture resembles coarse crumbs.
 Combine the egg, water and vinegar; stir into flour mixture until a ball forms.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
-Refrigerate 1 hour or overnight.
+Shape each into a disk; wrap and refrigerate 1 hour or overnight.

 - Preheat oven to 350°.
 For filling, in a large bowl, combine rhubarb, apples, pineapple, honey and lemon juice.
 Combine sugar and flour; add to rhubarb mixture.